froont/polar-embed/README.md

 ------WebKitFormBoundary8BSs1WNpAksN5Aex--
 ```

 This will default to Froont image upload URL.
+(Froont doesn not support "any" file upload to Froont server.)

 ### Result callback (optional):